cap2002/bitcoinclassic/README.md

-# Host a Bitcoicn Clasic node on Ubuntu Server 14.04 LTS / Microsoft Azure #
+# Host a Bitcoicn Classic node on Ubuntu Server 14.04 LTS / Microsoft Azure #

 Motivation: To create comprehensive instructions for anyone to follow to allow users to deploy a full Bitcoin Classic node permanently on using Microsoft's Azure.